bareboat-necessities/bbn-wave-period-esp32/README.md

 ## TODO

-* Try to find a way for mpu6886 to sample at higher (than 250Hz) frequency
+* Try to find a way for mpu6886 to sample at higher (than 250Hz)

-* Frequency estimation right now is very bad.
-Need to fix it somehow

-* Implement Kalman alorithm for wave estimation (the one mentioned here: https://bareboat-necessities.github.io/my-bareboat/bareboat-math.html) And fuse together with trochoidal model results.

-* Generate some reference data, test cases with it and produce some graphical charts.
-There are many parameterized filters used and gains and coefficients need to be fine tuned for better results.

-* Produce NMEA 0183 XDR sentences for heave, wave height, etc to serial port of m5atomS3